Ways into advanced literary study

 How will I be taught, and will there be any work outside the class?

-Small group and whole class discussion, led by the tutor, will be central to this course.
-In addition to the class sessions, there will be three Saturday tutorials from 11am -2pm, which will be devoted to skills, particularly of essay writing.
+Short lecture, small group and whole class discussion, led by the tutors, will be central to this course.
+In addition to the class sessions, there will be two Saturday tutorials from 10am -12pm, which will be devoted to skills, particularly of essay writing.
 These tutorials will allow you to take full advantage of developing your study skills.

-The writing of the two essays (one in each term) and preparation for seminar presentation will also take up time outside class.
-There will be between 2-3 hours of preparation for classes each week.
+The writing of the two essays (one in each term) and preparation for the seminar presentation will also take up time outside class.
+There will be between 3-4 hours of preparation for classes each week.

 Are there any other costs?
 Is there anything I need to bring?